 The Legion or the Phalanx?

-Throughout these battles in Greece, the Romans remained confident, believing that their superior training, coupled with flexibility and speed, would bring them success.
-To the Romans, the victories against Philip and Antiochus were primarily due to the superiority of their army -- an army that demonstrated itself to be far more adaptable than that of their enemy.
-These were victories of the legion over the phalanx -- victories of the double-edged gladius (Roman sword) over the 18 foot sarissa (Macedonian spear).
+Throughout these battles in Greece, the Romans remained confident, believing that their superior training, coupled with the flexibility and speed of Roman warfare, would bring them success.
+To the Romans, the victories against Philip and Antiochus were primarily due to the superiority of the Roman army, which demonstrated itself to be far more adaptable than that of their enemy.
+These were victories of the Roman legion over the Greek phalanx; victories of the double-edged gladius (Roman short sword) over the 18-foot sarissa (Macedonian spear).

 Perseus Succeeds Philip V